nitinagarwal/mesh_slicer/README.md

 ### Compiling

-Clone the repository and all the dependencies (with git clone --recurse-submodules)
+Clone the repository and all the dependencies

 ```
 git clone --recursive-submodules https://github.com/nitinagarwal/mesh_slicer.git